-- b) Positive attachment to structure. - The component is attached to the structure, and that attachment consists of more than just the frictional resistance produced by the effects of gravity (in other words, the component must be attached with bolts, welds, cast-inplace anchor rods, post-installed anchors, screws, or the like).
+- 2. Positive attachment9 to structure. - The component is attached to the structure, and that attachment consists of more than just the frictional resistance produced by the effects of gravity (in other words, the component must be attached with bolts, welds, cast-in-place anchor rods, post-installed anchors, screws, or the like). - Since this is a criterion for a component to be exempt, positive attachment of the exempt component must be included in the component-specific Project Spec section.

-Position Retention means that the component must remain in place after a design event and must contain all internal components.
+5 Position Retention means that the component must remain in place after a design event and must contain all internal components.

-&lt;sup>6 Fully Operational means that, in addition to the requirements of Position Retention, the component must function after a design-basis event.
+6 Fully Operational means that, in addition to the requirements of Position Retention, the component must function after a design event.
 This requirement makes the component a "Designated Seismic System" (DSS).
-From the ASCE 7 Chapter 13 paragraph 13.1.4 item 6 "generic exemptions" for seismic design category D.
+7 From the ASCE 7 Chapter 13 paragraph 13.1.4.6 "generic exemptions" for seismic design category D.

-&lt;sup>8 The DBE is the "worst-case earthquake" for which the IBC requires design.
+8 The DBE is the "worst-case earthquake" for which the IBC requires design.
 Design for DBE forces is intended to prevent collapse in a "once-in-several-thousand-year event."
 LANL ESM Ch.
 5, via an amendment to the IBC, defines the LANL DBE.

-&lt;sup>9 "Positive Attachment" has no definition in either ASCE7 or the IBC.
+9 "Positive Attachment" has no definition in either ASCE7 or the IBC.
 It is defined in this paragraph for LANL.